WhenIBOnThaMic/Coursera-CompSci/README.md

 This sum mad fun stuff.
 Learnt a whole lotta thing, but most valuable is probably how to pseudocode.
-Establishing the logic really helps when I actually execute it.
+Establishing the logic really helps when I actually execute it. (also had to literally paste all files in stdlib to the src folder because my comp refused to comply (i spent at least 3 entire days unironically figuring out fixes))